franciscodausmeier/CTF_Write-Ups/OverTheWire/Bandit/Level_6/level-6_bandit_overthewire_eng.md

 <br>

-3. Once we get all of those files in the output of the previous command, we know that the flag of the level and password for the next, is in the context of one of the files in there.\
+3. Once we get all of those files in the output of the previous command, we know that the flag of the level and password for the next, is inside one of the 20 directories found in there.\
 To search for those contents, we can use [find](https://man7.org/linux/man-pages/man1/find.1.html) to search files with the characteristics listed in the description of the challenge, as done in the next command...

 <br>